google/skia/site/docs/_index.md

 Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms.
-It serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and Firefox OS, and many other products.
+It serves as the graphics engine for Google Chrome and ChromeOS, Android, Flutter, Mozilla Firefox and Firefox OS, and many other products.

 Skia is sponsored and managed by Google, but is available for use by anyone